FrancisRussell/zoog/README.md

   `R128_ALBUM_GAIN` tags, but their `R128_TRACK_GAIN` tags will be identical.
   Unless you know what you're doing, you probably don't want this option.

 * `-a`: Enables album mode.
-In this case, the internal gain will be set to an identical value for all specified files with the files being considered as if they were a single audio file. `R128_ALBUM_GAIN` tags will also be generated.
+In this mode `R128_ALBUM_GAIN` tags will also be generated.
+These tell players that support these tags what gain to apply so that each track in the album maintains its relative loudness.
+By default the output gain value for each file will be set to identical values in order to apply the calculated album gain, but this behaviour can be overriden using the `--output-gain-mode` option.

 If the internal gain and tag values are already correct for the specified files, `opusgain` will avoid rewriting them.